zpfvo/zpfvo.github.io/_posts/2022-03-26-setup-jekyll-blog-with-chirpy-theme-on-github-pages.md

 Since we are using GitHub Pages I thought I need to fill this out.
 This is not the case.

 ## Configure GitHub repository to build and publish the blog
-Now, when you push the changes to the repository, the blog should be build with github actions.
+Now, when you push the changes to the repository, the blog should be build with GitHub actions.

-The build output will be push/ed to a branch called `gh-pages`.
+The build output will be pushed to a branch called `gh-pages`.

 Now on your GitHub repository, you have to go to `Settings -> Pages` and select